-A group of friends who hold an annual walk for cancer care did so in memory of a special member this year.
+A group of friends who hold an annual charity walk for cancer care did so in memory of a special member this year.

 The group who stroll from Hartlepool Marina to Seaton Carew every year held it in tribute to their close friend Karen McIntosh.